-Freecycle is a worldwide organization that helps people give away things they no longer need to others who can use them.
-The first Freecycle group formed in Tuscon, Arizona, in 2003 as a way to promote reuse.
+Freecycle helps people give away things they no longer need to others who can use them.
+The first Freecycle group formed in Tucson, Arizona, in 2003 as a way to promote reuse.
 Since then, the concept has spread across the nation and around the world.
 Today, Freecycle has nearly 9 million members organized into more than 5,000 local groups in over 110 countries.

 How Freecycle Works

 There’s no fee to join Freecycle.
-It operates as a nonprofit, supported by a combination of grants, individual donations, corporate sponsorships, and ads on its websites.
-You can search the Freecycle site to find the local group that’s closest to you and sign up as a member.
+It operates as a nonprofit organization, supported by a combination of grants, individual donations, corporate sponsorships, and ads on its websites.
+You can search Freecycle.org to find the local group that’s closest to you and sign up as a member.

 Each Freecycle group covers a specific geographical area.
 These range in size from an entire county to a particular part of a city, such as Brooklyn in New York City.
 If you happen to live in an area that’s covered by more than one group, you’re allowed to join both of them.